-Following are the challenges of using implementation oriented UPF
+Following are the Challenges of using Implementation-oriented UPF

-• After investing a lot of verification effort to prove that the strategy and UPF file are correct, if the UPF file has to be modified or re-created after selection of the target process technology, the verification equity built up is lost and the verification process has to be repeated with associated delays and extra resource costs.
-So, power aware verification is often postponed until late in the flow

-• IPs are re-used either in different SoC's, different generation of same SoC's or in different target technologies.
-So, if IP UPF contains implementation details, it should be re-generated based on the customer's usage.
+- After investing a lot of verification effort to prove that the strategy and UPF file are correct, if the UPF file has to be modified or re-created after selection of the target process technology, the verification equity built up is lost and the verification process has to be repeated with associated delays and extra resource costs. so, power aware verification is often is often postponed until late in the flow - 2.
+IP's are re-used either in different soc's, different generation of same soc's or in different target technologies.so, if IP upf contains implementation details, it should be re-generated based on the customer's usage.